aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

         List<Person> personList = createPersonList();

-        // TODO: Create a list of Person objects whose names start with the letter "M"
+        // TODO: Create a list of Person objects whose names start with the letter "M".

-        // TODO: Create a list of Strings containing the names of persons over the age of 40
+        // TODO: Create a list of Strings containing the names of persons over the age of 40.

-        // TODO: Create a list of Person objects whose names start with the letter "J" and are under the age of 47
+        // TODO: Create a list of Person objects whose names start with the letter "J" and are under the age of 47.

     }